matchapragma/ByteMaker/README.md

 ## What?
 ByteMaker is a small C# library for writing and reading to files.
 A single point of reference (`BMFile`) allows you to easily and visually create your file format and easily read or write using this format.

+## Installation
+Go to Releases and download either the .ZIP or Unity Package.
+Extract the contents of the .ZIP and drop the files into your C# project or open the Unity Package with your Unity project open.

 ## How?

 ### Setup